towersvault/shinpokered/README.md

 - Fixed screen tearing in battle when player or 'mon slides off the screen
 - The running shoes code is now tethered to the _RUNSHOES makefile tag
 - Fixed screen whiteouts not looking very smooth in GBC mode (like when entering the 'mon status screen)
+- Fixed a bug from the vanilla game where boulder dust clouds do not show up well when pushing downwards

 #Bugfixes: